LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 Template Location
 ^^^^^^^^^^^^^^^^^^

+In IntelliJ, create a ``templates`` folder inside the ``resources`` directory.
-In IntelliJ, store templates in the ``templates`` folder, which you should place within the ``resources`` directory.
-As you will see in the video, Thymeleaf streamlines finding required templates by using ``resources/templates`` as the default location.
+All of your templates should be put in the ``templates`` folder.
+As you saw in the video, Thymeleaf streamlines finding required files by using ``resources/templates`` as the default location.

 .. figure:: ./figures/templatesFolder.png
-   :alt: Locate the ``templates`` folder.
+   :alt: File tree location for the templates folder.

 Add a Template
 ^^^^^^^^^^^^^^^